martavp/pypsa-in-sophia/README.md

 #### VS Code

-VS Code must be installed on your local computer, not on the cluster
+VS Code must be installed on your local computer, not on the cluster.

 [Visual Studio Code](https://code.visualstudio.com/) is a handy tool when working on the cluster.
 It allows you to have your file explorer, [python editor](https://code.visualstudio.com/docs/python/python-tutorial), and terminal in one window.
-Install the [Remote - SSH extension](https://code.visualstudio.com/docs/remote/ssh) to connect with PRIME.
+Install the [Remote - SSH extension](https://code.visualstudio.com/docs/remote/ssh) to connect with SOPHIA.

+Edit 20/10/2024 by Aleks: Added a set-up for VS Code and Miniconda, including common issues with the license (on the head node, logging in etc).
+With VS Code, you will always work with an interactive virtual node which will change some of the above steps.
+See below.

 Edit 2/2/2024 by Ebbe: The newest release (v1.86) is only compatible with Linux distributions based on glibc 2.28 or later, and glibcxx 3.4.25 or later, such as Debian 10, RHEL 8, or Ubuntu 20.04. **Currently, this is not fulfilled by PRIME**.
 I.e., in order to connect to PRIME with SSH, downgrade VS Code version to [v1.85](https://code.visualstudio.com/updates/v1_85).
 Moreover, to avoid automatic updates of VS Code, set Update Mode to "none" (under File/Preferences/settings/).

 If you experience issues with connecting VScode to prime, try setting the option "Remote.SSH: Lockfiles in Tmp" to true (check the box).

 To commit from your prime repository to your GitHub, go to the *source control* and give your commit a name and press ctrl + enter.
 If you want the commit to be pushed automatically, after having committed, go to settings --> Remote [SSH: prime.eng.au.dk] --> Git --> Post Commit Command --> change "none" to "push"

 #### Avoid entering your password when connecting to PRIME